0xalim/Notes/cps356/chapters/beyondMechanisms.md

 # Beyond Phyiscal Memory: Mechanisms

-Going to be relaxing out assumption that every address space is really small, and that it all fints into physical memory perfectly.
+Going to be relaxing out assumption that every address space is really small, and that it all fits into physical memory perfectly.
 In reality we have cases where too much stuff is in memory thus we need to move that to bigger but faster space.
 Modern systems usually use the harddrive